gunaykrgl/siber_guvenlik/docs/index.md

 ## Possible Attacks and Counter-Strategies
 **Note**: Given that networks depend on communication among numerous computers, securing individual computers is an important part within network security.
 Consequently, some of the attacks and counter-strategies mentioned below might appear more closely associated with computer security rather than network security.
+**Note**:  restricting permissions to only necessary interactions between nodes in the network contributes to a more distributed system, minimizing the impact of successful attacks on a single node.
+Since, this is related to the overall software architecture, this information is provided independently of specific attack.

 ### Physical Attacks
 Physical attacks are the type of attacks that require the attacker to have physical access to a device in the network or a transfer medium used for the network (e.g Cables).
 They are based on exploiting the vulnerabilities on the first layer of the OSI model.